niraj8607/WeatherApp/README.md

 The app is built purely with React and can be easily extended with backend support if needed.

 📬 Contact
-Created by [Your Name] – feel free to reach out via email@example.com Check out more projects on my GitHub.
+Created by Niraj Kumar – feel free to reach out via kumarniraj8607@gmail.com Check out more projects on my GitHub.

 Enjoy checking the weather! ☀️🌧️⛅